frostwire/mp4parser/README.md

   </dependency>
 ```

 For projects that do not use a dependency management tool each release's artifacts (jar, javadoc-jar, source-jar) are attached to the release page.
-Please be aware that the project requires the aspectj-rt.jar library.

 What can you do?